gjadi-mej/Test-rst-rendering/framework/platform/scripts/README.rst

 Add the build and run scripts to the BSP.

-General recommendation for build and run scripts
+General recommendations for build and run scripts
 ------------------------------------------------

-In addition to the specification of the build and run scripts, here are some general recommendation for the scripts:
+In addition to the specification of the build and run scripts, here are some general recommendations for the scripts:

 - When applicable, use the following naming convention for the toolchain installation directory: